Cycling in France? Cheap accommodation in France can be found under canvas – Emma Philpott has this guide to cycle camping to get you started.

 Camping in France

-According to the French Federation of Camping and Caravanning (French only), 6 million French and 2 million international tourists camp each year in France at more than 10,000 registered campsites.
+According to the French Federation of Camping and Caravanning, 6 million French and 2 million international tourists camp each year in France at more than 10,000 registered campsites.

 French campgrounds follow a four-star rating system.
 At the lower end of the spectrum, a one-star campground provides basic amenities including toilets and showers (which may not be hot), while four-star campsites are often fully fledged holiday villages with bars, restaurants, entertainment and pools on site.
 There are some beautiful camping spots across the country.
 I've stayed at several family run sites complete with pet rabbits, a secure inner city campground with great views of Carcassonne, and a terraced site with stunning ocean views in Fécamp.